gszfwsb/gszfwsb.github.io/_pages/about.md

 </details>

 <br> -->
-Beyond academia, I have a rich background in the arts and sports.
-I've been playing the piano for over a decade and had the honor of performing alongside the renowned pianist <a href="https://en.wikipedia.org/wiki/Lang_Lang">Lang Lang</a>.
+Beyond academia, I've been playing the piano for over a decade and had the honor of performing alongside the renowned pianist <a href="https://en.wikipedia.org/wiki/Lang_Lang">Lang Lang</a>.
+My favorite composers are Chopin and Liszt.
+While my musical roots are in classical music, I have a strong affinity for R&B and Neo-Soul genres.
 In my teenage years, I won several chess championships in Anhui Province, China, under the mentorship of Grandmaster <a href="https://en.wikipedia.org/wiki/Zeng_Chongsheng">Chongsheng Zeng</a> and Master Yongjin Zhou.
-While my musical roots are in classical music, I have a strong affinity for R&B and Neo-Soul genres.
-My interests also extend to detective and historical novels, and the intriguing world of magic cubes.
+I also like reading detective and historical novels, and solving magic cubes.

-I am keen on collaborating and engaging in discussions related to my field.
-Should you have any inquiries or are interested in collaborating, please do not hesitate to contact me via email, Wechat, or Twitter.
+I am open to collaborate and engage in discussions related to my field.
+Should you have any inquiries or are interested in collaborating, please do not hesitate to contact me via email, Wechat, or Twitter (X).

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: black; background-color: #d9edf7; border-color: #bce8f1;">
 Currently, I'm actively seeking <span style='color:#ea3891'>research internships</span>, open to both on-site and remote opportunities.
 Additionally, I am exploring <span style='color:#ea3891'>Ph.D. positions</span> for Fall 2025 to further my academic pursuits.